Getting Your Records Expunged in Arizona

 If you have been convicted of a crime in Arizona, that history could follow you throughout your life in different ways.
 It could seriously harm your ability to obtain gainful employment, it could prevent you from voting in certain instances and it could basically prevent you from enjoying some of the same rights and privileges that most citizens take for granted.

 Fortunately, Arizona law provides those convicted of crimes to wipe the slate clean in terms of their criminal record in the form of an expungement.
 However, obtaining such a result is an involved and intricate process that requires the help of a skilled Arizona criminal defense lawyer.
-Montano Arentz & Handler PLLC is an Arizona law firm that has helped countless clients clear up their criminal record and obtain a fresh start.
+Montano Arentz & Associates PLLC is an Arizona law firm that has helped countless clients clear up their criminal record and obtain a fresh start.
 Below is an overview of the issue of expungement in Arizona.

 Clearing Arizona Record - Court Petition

-The law in Arizona uses a different phrase to describe expungement, and it’s known as setting aside a judgment.
+The law in Arizona uses a different phrase to describe expungement, and its known as setting aside a judgment.
 The Arizona Revised Statutes, Section 13-907 provide the right to have convictions set aside, and the language basically states that any person who was convicted of a crime may petition the court to set aside the judgment after he or she has completed the sentence attached and/or the required probation.
 This right to pursue an expungement is to be explained to the convicted defendant at the time he or she is discharged from the sentence or probation that was originally required to be completed.

 Obviously, having a criminal record in-effect wiped clean provides the person who successfully obtains such a result with several different benefits.
 A few examples of these include: